Port of Galveston: Passengers

 As of 2019, Galveston is the fourth-busiest cruise ship homeport in North America and one of the top 10 homeports in the world.
-Over the years, the port has welcomed ships from major cruise lines including Carnival Cruise Lines, Royal Caribbean Cruise Lines, Princess Cruises, Disney Cruise Lines, and Norwegian Cruise Lines.
+Over the years, the port has welcomed ships from major cruise lines including Carnival Cruise Lines, Royal Caribbean International, Princess Cruises, Disney Cruise Line and Norwegian Cruise Lines.
 In 2019, three Carnival ships and two Royal Caribbean ships call the port home year-round, while Disney operates one ship for limited sailings.
 An estimated 1.1 million cruise passengers sailed from the port in 2019, a fourteen percent increase over 2018.
 A 2019 economic analysis estimated that cruise passengers and crew visits produced and estimated $125 million into the local Galveston economy, an average of $988 per passenger.

 There are two dedicated cruise terminals.
 Unlike many other ports, the cruise terminals are not used for other activities, such as conferences or corporate events.
 Terminal 1 was expanded and improved in 2010, as a condition of Carnival Cruise Line placing their then-newest ship, the Carnival Magic at the port.
 Terminal 2 was expanded in 2016 to accommodate Royal Caribbean's desire to base their larger Freedom-class ships in Galveston.
 The new 150000 sqft facility can accommodate up to 5,000 passengers and allows for simultaneous handling of passengers embarking and disembarking.
 A third terminal, on Pier 10, will be built at the cost of approximately $100,000,000 for Royal Caribbean's Oasis-class ships and will be the home of the Allure of the Seas starting in November 2022.

 The port receives fees of $11–26 per cruise ship passenger, depending on whether port employees are responsible for tying the ship down, or for paying the harbor pilots responsible for bringing the ships into the port.
 Cruises account for approximately 60% of the port's revenues.

 Unlike other cruise ports in the United States, the port of Galveston can be affected by fog, particularly in late December, January, and February.
 This can delay the ships' return to port.
 Beginning in 2014, the Texas Alcoholic Beverage Commission began collecting taxes from returning cruise passengers on any alcohol and cigarettes they had purchased onboard or in foreign ports.